lozanoje/foundryvtt-es/README.md

-# FoundryVTT ES
+# foundryvtt-es

-Complete Translation to Spanish of the Foundry Virtual Tabletop
+Translation to Spanish of the core of Foundry Virtual Tabletop

-Thanks to Simone Ricciardi for the base files

 ## ¡¡¡IMPORTANTE!!!